History of Slot Machines

 When the Nevada State Gaming Commission approved the Fortune Coin for use in the state, it became even more popular with Las Vegas Strip visitors.

 In 1996, video slots got an upgrade.
-WMS released the first video with a second screen bonus round.
+WMS released the first video slot with a second screen bonus round.
 These slots peaked in popularity, eventually paving the way for today's slots.

 Chapter 5: Internet Slots